Skip to main content

 Examples

-Variable income securities (Shares and other participations in the own funds of any type of entity)
+Equity Securities (Shares and other equity interests in any type of entity)

-Income obtained from participation in own funds of entities
+Returns obtained from participation in the equity of entities

-• Dividends, attendance bonuses at meetings and participation in the profits of entities
+• Dividends, attendance bonuses at meetings and participation in profits of entities

-• Constitution or transfer of rights or powers to use or enjoy shares and participations
+• Constitution or transfer of rights or powers of use or enjoyment of shares and participations

 • Any profit derived from the status of partner, shareholder, associate or participant

-• Distribution of the share premium and capital reduction with return of contributions in traded securities whose amounts exceed the acquisition value of the respective shares
+• Distribution of the issue premium and capital reduction with return of contributions in traded securities whose amounts exceed the acquisition value of the respective shares

-Agreed or estimated returns from the transfer of own capital to third parties
+Agreed or estimated returns for the transfer of own capital to third parties

 • Interest on accounts or deposits

-• Interest and other income from fixed income securities (obligations, bonds)
+• Interest and other income from fixed-income securities (bonds)

 • Interest on loans granted